Abkhazia–Tuvalu relations: History

-On 18 September 2011, the Prime Minister of Abkhazia Sergei Shamba and the Prime Minister of Tuvalu Willy Telavi signed a joint statement on the establishment of diplomatic relations in Sukhum.
+On 18 September 2011, the Prime Minister of Abkhazia Sergei Shamba and the Prime Minister of Tuvalu Willy Telavi signed a joint statement on the establishment of diplomatic relations in Sukhumi.

 In October 2011, Tuvalu and Abkhazia established official relations.
 However, foreign affairs expert Juris Gulbis pointed out that, Abkhazia relies on financial aid from Russia and is unable to use subsequent money to support Tuvalu.
 In April 2013, Tuvalu hinted that they might follow Vanuatu's lead and end diplomatic support of Abkhazia in favor of diplomatic ties with Georgia.
 Tuvaluan officials contacted Gulbis to say that Georgia had offered $250,000 for the exchange.

 In 2013, Tuvalu changed its government.
 The new prime minister Enele Sopoaga began active negotiations with Georgia after being elected.

 On 31 March 2014, in Tbilisi, Georgia and Tuvalu established diplomatic and consular relations.
 Tuvalu stated that they recognized the territorial integrity of Georgia within its internationally recognized borders and that Abkhazia and South Ossetia are Georgian regions.
 Tuvalu reaffirmed its belief in Georgia's sovereignty and territorial integrity, as well as its respect for the principles of international law.
 Thus, Tuvalu revoked its 2011 agreement with Abkhazia and formally ended diplomatic ties.